Filling Out USCIS Form I-751, Petition to Remove the Conditions on Residence (Line by Line)

 • Evidence of your marital relationship from the last two years (or slightly less, depending on when you're filing), such as copies of leases or mortgages in both your names, copies of joint bank, credit card, and utility statements or bills, copies of children's birth certificates, and so forth.

-• Application fee (as of early 2024, $595 plus biometrics fee of $85 per applicant (immigrant and children, for photos and fingerprinting services; but on April 1, 2024, the cost will change to $750, including biometrics).
+• Application fee (as of April 1, 2024, the cost is $750, which includes biometrics services).
 You can pay together in one check or money order or by credit card payment (in the latter case, using Form G-1450, Authorization for Credit Card Transactions).
 For the latest fees, always check USCIS's I-751 Web page.

 Getting Legal Help